AndrewJBateman/ionic-angular-news-app/README.md

 ## Status

 * Status: Working but not complete.
+Errors with popover and social sharing fab-button so Will not build so cannot deploy.

 ## To-do
 1. Dark theme - improve